aaronjoseph/DataScienceNotes/Gradient Descent.md

 ---
 # Approach
+> Gradient descent is used to update the parameters of a model.
+Parameters refer to coefficient in Linear Regression and weights in Neural Networks

 ### Batch Gradient Descent

-This is the basic gradient descent, computes the gradient of the cost function wrt the parameters $\theta$ for the entire training dataset
+This is the basic gradient descent, computes the gradient of the cost function wrt the parameters $\theta$ for the entire `training dataset`
 - This calculates the gradient for the entire dataset to perform one update
-- Hence, can be slow and will be an issue if the data-set cannot fir in memory
+- Hence, can be slow and will be an issue if the data-set cannot fit in memory
 - Also, doesn't work for updating the model online
+- Fine to use when the data size is not too big

 ### Stocastic Gradient Descent

-Unlike Batch Gradient Descent, SGD does optimisation on one training example $x^i$ and label $y^i$ one at a time
+Unlike Batch Gradient Descent, SGD does optimisation on one training example $x^i$ and label $y^i$ `one at a time`
 - This is therefore much faster than Batch Gradient Descent
 - Can be used for online learning

 ### Mini-Batch Gradient Descent
 - Advantage over Stocastic gradient descent when it comes to performance boost
+- This is the best of both worlds, performs an update for every mini-batch of n training exmaples
+- Usually the batch size is powers of 2, 2,8,16,256 and so on